sonali091023/90DaysOfDevOps/2026/day-15/day-15-networking-concepts.md

 -->An IPv4 address is a 32-bit numerical address used to identify a device on a network.
 It consists of four octets separated by dots, with each octet ranging from 0 to 255.
 Example: 192.168.1.10.

 Q. 2.
-Public vs Private IP
+Public vs Private IP?

 -->Public IP: Used on the Internet and globally reachable.
 Example: 8.8.8.8.

 -->Private IP: Used within local networks and not directly accessible from the Internet.
 Example: 192.168.1.10.

 Q. 3.
-Private IP Ranges
+Private IP Ranges?
 - 10.0.0.0 – 10.255.255.255
 - 172.16.0.0 – 172.31.255.255
 - 192.168.0.0 – 192.168.255.255

-4. Identify Your Private IP
+4. Identify Your Private IP?

 -->Run: ip addr show [Note: Look for the line beginning with inet.
 If the IP starts with 10., 172.16–31., or 192.168., it is a private IP.]